 In this fictitious world, having a low score prevents you from going about your everyday life.
 You can’t rent a car, book a hotel, or pay for flights.

-But this story hits alarmingly close to home for those subject to China’s evolving social credit system.
+But this story hits close to home for those subject to China’s evolving social credit system.
 Built to replicate the Western model of financial credit scores, the Chinese system works in a similar fashion except it rewards good behavior (and punishes bad) beyond just timely debt repayments.